openshift/enhancements/enhancements/cluster-logging/cluster-logging-log-forwarding.md

 ## Drawbacks
 Drawbacks to providing this enhancement are:
 * Increased exposure to issues being raised by customers for things outside the control of the cluster logging team
   * What happens when the customer managed endpoint is down?
 How well does the collector handle the back pressure?
-When do logs get dropped because they can not be shipped
+When do logs get dropped because they can not be shipped?
 * Setting customer expectations of the capabilities of log forwarding and guarantees (e.g. rates, delivery, reliability, message loss)

 ## Alternatives